 - "Level Three" access allows a local user to only view records in the database.
 An LEA user that will be only searching the database should have Level Three access.

 Every participating LEA should have one person assigned the Level One access.
-This person is the point of contact for CMD communications from the CDE and can distribute Level Two and Level Three access codes to others in the LEA.
+This person is the point of contact for CMD communications from the California Department of Education (CDE) and can distribute Level Two and Level Three access codes to others in the LEA.

-For a LEA that has several staff managing CMD data, it would be appropriate to assign a person as the Level One CMD LEA administrator, assign Level Two access to staff who will be entering data, and Level Three access for staff who will be only searching the database.
+For an LEA that has several staff managing CMD data, assign one person as the Level One CMD LEA administrator, assign Level Two contributor access to staff who will be entering data, and assign Level Three read-only access to staff who will be only searching the database.
 Smaller LEAs with only one person managing the CMD data might need only the Level One access.

 Prior to entering data about translated documents into the CMD database, LEAs should consider how the translated document will be useful to other LEAs.

 Reasons for sharing documents via the CMD